Cargill and SeABank partner to provide flexible financing, stable interest rates, and fast disbursement for Vietnam’s livestock industry.

 Cargill Vietnam and Southeast Asia Commercial Joint Stock Bank (SeABank) have signed a cooperation agreement to deliver tailored financial solutions to dealers and livestock customers in Cargill’s network in Vietnam.

-The cooperation reflects both parties’ commitment to promoting agricultural and rural development and sustainable livelihoods in Vietnam’s livestock industry through flexible and appropriate financial solutions.
-It contributes to unlocking long-term capital for the industry and demonstrates the strategic and long-term vision of both organizations for the Vietnamese market.
+The cooperation reflects commitment to promoting agricultural and rural development and sustainable livelihoods in Vietnam’s livestock industry through flexible financial solutions.

 Subscribe now to the technical pig magazine